diambra/docs/content/gettingStarted/_index.en.md

 romsPath="--mount src=$romsPath,target="/opt/diambraArena/roms",type=bind"

 socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\" &>/dev/null & sleep 15s; open -a xquartz; sleep 5s; \
-echo "Running DIAMBRA Arena docker container ..."; \
 docker run -it --rm --privileged -e DISPLAY="$envDisplayIp:0.0" $volume $romsPath \
  --mount src=$(pwd),target="/opt/diambraArena/code",type=bind \
  --name diambraArena diambra:diambra-arena-base \
   sh -c "cd /opt/diambraArena/code/ && $cmd"
 ```
-where `volumeName`, `romsPath` and `cmd` are are built by the launcher using arguments passed to the script by the user, and the launch command is composed by the following parts:
+where `volumeName`, `romsPath`, `DISPLAY`, `envDisplayIp` and `cmd` are are built by the launcher using arguments passed to the script by the user, and the launch command is composed by the following parts:

-- `socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\" &>/dev/null & sleep 15s;`: running `socat` to bridge communication between Docker container and `xquartz` x server, forwarding the output to `/dev/null` to keep the process alive (`&>/dev/null`), putting the process in the background and waiting for 15 seconds before moving to the next command (`& sleep 15s;`)
+- `socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\" &>/dev/null & sleep 15s;`: running `socat` to bridge communication between Docker container and `xquartz` virtual X server, forwarding the output to `/dev/null` to keep the process alive (`&>/dev/null`), putting the process in the background and waiting for 15 seconds before moving to the next command (`& sleep 15s;`)
-- `open -a xquartz; sleep 5s;`: opening xquartz x display server to receive the container stream
+- `open -a xquartz; sleep 5s;`: opening xquartz x display server to receive the container stream and pausing script execution for 5s (`sleep 5s`)
 - `docker run -it --rm --privileged -e DISPLAY="$envDisplayIp:0.0"`: running the docker image in interactive mode (`-it`), removing the container once exited (`--rm`), granting a given level of permissions (`--privileged`), and setting the environment variable for the remote display (`-e DISPLAY="$envDisplayIp:0.0"`)
 - `-v $volumeName:/usr/local/lib/python3.6/dist-packages/`: creating/linking a volume named `volumeName` in user's local workspace with container's default Python packages installation directory to make changes persistent (they will be saved inside the volume)
 - `--mount src=$romsPath,target="/opt/diambraArena/roms",type=bind`: mounting and binding the user's local ROMs folder to a specific location inside the container where ROMs are expected to be located (`/opt/diambraArena/roms`)